 If you see an addition or subtraction problem inside a set of parenthesis, you must use the distributive property BEFORE simplifying the expression.

-As you review the next 2 examples, notice how the distributive property was used first, then the algebraic expression was simplified.
+As you review the next example, notice how the distributive property was used first, then the algebraic expression was simplified.

-Ok... with four great examples, you should be ready to try some on your own!
+Ok... with three great examples, you should be ready to try some on your own!